Misaki Takabayashi, Ph.D. (firstname.lastname@example.org)

 - The primary sciences and mathematics, including proficiency in chemistry, physics, calculus, computer applications related to the natural sciences, and laboratory techniques;

-- Marine science, including proficiency in marine biology, introductory oceanography, marine ecology, chemical oceanography, and physical oceanography;
+- Marine science, including proficiency in marine biology, introductory oceanography, marine ecology, chemical oceanography, geological oceanography, and physical oceanography;

 - Advanced multidisciplinary undergraduate training in their choice of a variety of focal areas, including, but not limited to, geography, geology, biology, fisheries, and aquaculture.

 General goals—provide students with knowledge of and experience in: